imakewebthings/pidrop/README.md

 ## Roadmap

-These are rough, speculative steps we can take to get to our final destination.
+These are the broad, generic steps we will take to get to our final destination.
+For a given programming language (see [node](https://github.com/imakewebthings/pidrop/tree/master/node)) more specific instructions can be found in that folder.

 ### Step 1